A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Introduction

 The structure of this paper is as follows.
-In Section~\ref{sec:model}, we present the system model.
-Section~\ref{policies} reviews the most relevant relay selection schemes and Section~\ref{sec:minpow} introduces the $\minpow$ relay selection policy proposed herein.
+In Section~\ref{sec:model}, we present the system model while Section~\ref{sec:minpow} presents in detail the $\minpow$ relay selection policy proposed herein.
 Then, a model of this communication scheme and an outage probability analysis is performed in Section~\ref{sec:outage}, while illustrative examples and numerical results are provided in Sections \ref{sec:examples} and~\ref{sec:numerical}, respectively.
 Finally, conclusions are discussed in Section~\ref{sec:conclusions}.